hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - prevent from receiving SPAM emails from a known malicious domain when a session during the initial TCP communication: <span style="color: #bb6600;">config policies to stop and reject communication</span>
   - attack preventable by Cisco ESA but not by the Cisco WSA: <span style="color: #bb6600;">phising</span>
   - config ESA to meet 1) ensure there are no viruses before quarantined emails are delivered; 2) delivery of mail from known bad mail servers must be prevented: <span style="color: #bb6600;">scan quarantined emails using AntiVirus signatures</span> and <span style="color: #bb6600;">use outbreak filters from SenderBase</span>
+  - action of ESA to set up with policies and would like to customize the action assigned for violations.
+The organization wants a copy of the message to be delivered with a message added to flag it as a DLP violation: <span style="color: #bb6600;">deliver and add disclaimer text</span>

 - AsyncOS operating system